niplav/site/range_and_forecasting_accuracy.md

 having more predictions on it.
 Of the two, Metaculus is much more
-featureful: It supports not only binary questions, but also range questions with probability distributions, comment threads, closed questions (questions that haven't yet been resolved, but that can still be predicted on), three different kinds of scores (the [Brier score](https://en.wikipedia.org/wiki/Brier_score), and a [logarithmic scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Logarithmic_scoring_rule)
+featureful: It supports not only binary questions, but also range questions with probability distributions, comment threads, closed questions (questions that haven't yet been resolved, but that can't be predicted on), three different kinds of scores (the [Brier score](https://en.wikipedia.org/wiki/Brier_score), and a [logarithmic scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Logarithmic_scoring_rule)